lowRISC/opentitan/doc/rm/vendor_in_tool.md

   patch_dir: "patches/pulp_riscv_dbg",

   // Optional: Update patches in |patch_dir| from a Git repository
-  // If vendor_hw is run with --refresh-patches, all commits in the repository
+  // If util/vendor is run with --refresh-patches, all commits in the repository
   // at |url| between |rev_base| and |rev_patched| are exported into the
   // |patch_dir|, replacing all existing patches.
   patch_repo: {